 The initial assessment of a traumatic brain injury is initiated when the patient arrives at the hospital.
 He or she will be met by the trauma team.
-This team will pay close attention to the patient’s vital signs and use resuscitative measures if needed as they attempt to stabilize them.
-Blood tests, initial scans, and x-rays will be ordered.
+This team will pay close attention to the patient's vital signs and use resuscitative measures if needed to stabilize them.
+Blood tests, initial scans, and X-rays will be ordered.
 After diagnosis, a neurosurgeon will be called in to assist the trauma team.
 In addition, a general surgeon may be involved.
-Once stabilization is achieved, the patient will be transferred to a specialized trauma unit where they will be carefully monitored.Initial Injury and Secondary Trauma
+Once stabilization is achieved, the patient will be transferred to a specialized trauma unit to be carefully monitored.Initial Injury and Secondary Trauma

-The initial treatment for traumatic brain injury is focused on both the trauma episode and secondary harm to the brain.
-The initial traumatic brain injury can cause cerebral edema or swelling, injury to the tissues of the brain, intracranial bleeds, and reduced brain blood flow.
-Low cerebral perfusion pressure (low blood flow to the brain) is influenced by low systemic blood pressure.
+The initial treatment for traumatic brain injury focuses on the trauma episode and secondary harm to the brain.
+The initial traumatic brain injury can cause cerebral edema or swelling, injury to the brain's tissues, intracranial bleeds, and reduced brain blood flow.
+Low systemic blood pressure influences low cerebral perfusion pressure (blood flow to the brain).
 It is also influenced by high intracranial pressure.
 High intracranial pressure can be due to increased cerebrospinal fluid and swelling of brain tissue.
 Secondary injury is often due to low oxygen in the brain or too much carbon dioxide, low blood pressure, and high intracranial pressure.
 The object is to keep the secondary injuries from causing an already bad situation to get worse.How Intracranial Hypertension Is Related to a Head Injury

-Intracranial hypertension can result from a serious head injury.
+Intracranial hypertension can result from a severe head injury.
 It occurs quickly after the injury, and as the pressure rises, it can be fatal.
-It may be necessary to remove a piece of the patient’s skull to relieve the pressure.
-If the patient is using a ventilator to breathe, adjusting the settings may lower the intracranial pressure.
+Removing a piece of the patient's skull may be necessary to relieve the pressure.
+Adjusting the settings may lower the intracranial pressure if the patient is using a ventilator to breathe.
 In some cases, intravenous drugs may be used to lower the pressure.
-If the intracranial pressure is not reduced, the patient may suffer permanent brain damage, and this could be life-threatening.Acute Treatment for Traumatic Brain Injury
+If the intracranial pressure is not reduced, the patient may suffer permanent, life-threatening brain damage.Acute Treatment for Traumatic Brain Injury

-After the patient is examined by the neurosurgeon, all attempts to minimize secondary injury are undertaken.
+After the neurosurgeon examines the patient, all attempts to minimize secondary injury are undertaken.
 Since such injury is often caused by rising intracranial pressure, a device used to monitor this may be placed in the head, and results are sent to a recording device.
 There are a few risks associated with the procedure.
 If the patient is alert, the surgeon will explain the risk and ask for signed consent.
 The process can be done using local or general anesthesia.

-The following are different ways to monitor the intracranial pressure:
+The following are different ways to monitor intracranial pressure:

-- Subdural screw: This screw or bolt is placed through a hole that has been drilled into the skull.
-The screw bridges the subdural mater, which is one of three membranes that cover the spinal cord and brain to protect it.
+- Subdural screw: This screw or bolt is placed through a hole drilled into the skull.
+The screw bridges the subdural mater, one of three membranes covering the spinal cord and brain to protect it.
 This method is used to record intracranial pressure from within the subdural space when results are needed immediately,

 - Epidural sensor: This method is less invasive.
 The sensor is placed above the subdural space through a hole in the skull.
-While this method can measure and record intracranial pressure, it cannot be used to remove excess cerebrospinal fluid (CSF) if it becomes necessary.
+While this method can measure and record intracranial pressure, it cannot remove excess cerebrospinal fluid (CSF) if necessary.

 - Intraventricular catheter: This is the most accurate method.
 A catheter is placed into the left ventricle of the brain.
 The left ventricle contains CSF.
 If the intracranial pressure is too high, CSF can be drained through the catheter.
 Even a small amount can lower the intracranial pressure.

 Different classes of drugs are used to achieve sedation in the TBI patient.
 Their use prevents subsequent brain injury and agitation.
-If airway protection or ventilation assistance is required, sedative agents are used to assist in intubation.
+Sedative agents assist in intubation if airway protection or ventilation assistance is required.
 Continued sedation permits manipulation of ventilation control.
-Some drugs are also useful in seizure control.
+Some drugs are also helpful in seizure control.
 Common medications used to curtail or limit secondary damage are:

-- Diuretics (water pills): Diuretics are used to reduce fluid levels in the body by increasing urination.
-If given as a treatment for traumatic brain injury, they can minimize brain pressure.
+- Diuretics (water pills): Diuretics reduce fluid levels in the body by increasing urination.
+They can minimize brain pressure if given as a treatment for traumatic brain injury.

 - Coma-inducing medication: A TBI patient is often placed in a temporary coma.
 This is done because the comatose brain does not require as much oxygen perfusion to survive.
-If high intracranial pressure is keeping the flow of oxygen to the brain low, this is a particularly effective maneuver.
+If high intracranial pressure keeps oxygen flow to the brain low, this is a particularly effective maneuver.

-- Spasticity control: After a TBI, disrupted brain signals can cause the muscles to tighten.
+- Spasticity control: Disrupted brain signals can cause the muscles to tighten after a TBI.
 This is referred to as spasticity and is common with TBI.
 Medications can be used to reduce this.

 Often, treatment for traumatic brain injury involves surgery.
 This is true of both open TBI and closed head injuries.
 Surgery is used for the following conditions:

-- Skull fractures: A surgical procedure is often needed when the skull is fractured.
+- Skull fractures: A surgical procedure is often needed when fracturing the skull.
 This is particularly true of a depressed skull fracture.
 This type of fracture does not heal as well as a linear fracture.
-Depressed fractures are often comminuted where the bone is broken into pieces.
+Depressed fractures are often comminuted, where the bone is broken into pieces.
 This may result in the pieces of bone being displaced inward.
 Surgery is needed to extract the pieces of bone from the brain.

 - Hematoma: This clot within or outside the brain causes pressure to build.
 To relieve the pressure, surgery is used to remove the clot.
 By removing the clot, the pressure is immediately lowered.
 This can be done by drilling a small hole in the skull and aspirating the clot.
-This is fairly noninvasive, but problems can occur in finding the bleed or totally draining it.
+This is pretty noninvasive, but problems can occur in finding or draining the bleed.
 The surgeon may decide to use endoscopic surgery.
-The same approach is taken, but an endoscope equipped with a camera is used.
-Another method to remove the clot uses a CT scan and is called stereotactic aspiration.
+The same approach is taken, but an endoscope is equipped with a camera.
+Another method to remove the clot uses a CT scan, which is called stereotactic aspiration.
 This procedure is more precise.

-- Bleeding: Bleeding into the brain may require surgery to stop the bleed.
+- Bleeding: Bleeding in the brain may require surgery to stop the bleeding.
 It can also be used to repair torn blood vessels injured by trauma.
 This prevents the expansion of blood in the brain.

 - Excessive pressure: Sometimes, the pressure increases so much that part of the skull must be removed to relieve it.
 This is called a craniectomy.
-This is an emergency effort to save the person’s life.
+This is an emergency effort to save the person's life.
 It can reduce intracranial pressure due to bleeding or other injuries.
 If it is not relieved, the pressure can cause the brain to be pushed down onto the brain stem, ending in permanent damage or death.
-The piece of skull is stored until the patient has recovered.
+The piece of the skull is stored until the patient has recovered.
 Until then, a special helmet is worn to protect the area.
-Upon recovery, the portion of the skull that was removed and stored is replaced.
+Upon recovery, the portion of the skull removed and stored is replaced.
 This is called a cranioplasty.
-If the skull is not suitable for replacement, a skull implant is used.
-There are risks with this procedure such as infection, however, most craniectomies are successful.
+A skull implant is used if the skull is unsuitable for replacement.
+There are risks with this procedure, such as infection.
+However, most craniectomies are successful.